DalayMabboux/WARMS/README.md

 > Automatic plant watering with remote control and luminance, temperature and humidity data logging

 Measures the moisture levels with two sensors and waters the plants individually.
-The values are transmitted by MQTT and evaluated by Node-RED, if the moisture level is too low the ESP8266 will be instructed to switch on the micro water pumps.
+The values are transmitted from the ESP8266 over MQTT to Node-RED, If the moisture level is too low the ESP8266 will be instructed to switch on the micro water pumps.

 [![WARMS](http://img.youtube.com/vi/PIqeCujVt_k/0.jpg)](http://www.youtube.com/watch?v=PIqeCujVt_k "WARMS")

 ## Overview
 The whole installation consists of the following parts:
-* A Raspberry PI running Mosquitto (MQTT server) and Node-RED
+1. A Raspberry PI running Mosquitto (MQTT server) and Node-RED
-* A sensor box made up from a ESP8266, some sensors, micro pumps, etc.
+2. A sensor box made up from a ESP8266, some sensors, micro pumps, etc.
+3. A cloud based (GKE Google Kubernetes Engin) watchdog.
+If the cloud 'alive' doesn't get a callback from Node-RED, then an email will be sent .
+If the cloud 'alive' doesn't get a callback from Node-RED, then an email ("Alert, no heartbeat recevied from WARMS") will be sent.

 ## Raspberry PI
 ### SSL certificate